-C. The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.
-Please contact us using the details in Part 15 to find out more.
+C. The right to have your personal data corrected if any of your personal data held by us is inaccurate or incomplete.
+Please contact us using the details in Part 16 to find out more.

-D. The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.
-Please contact us using the details in Part 15 to find out more.
+D. The right to request erasure, i.e. the right to ask us to delete or otherwise dispose of any of your personal data where there is no good reason for us continuing to process it..
+Please contact us using the details in Part 16 to find out more.

 Further information about your rights can also be obtained from the Information Commissioner’s Office or your local Citizens Advice Bureau.

 If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office (“ICO”), the UK regulator for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 - First and Last Name;

 - Job title;

 - Web browser type and version;

 - Operating system;

 - Your preferences in receiving marketing from us and our third parties and your communication preferences;